🇬🇧

 //@version=5

-To integrate with CDZV Toolkit, you can use TradingView indicators that display information using the plot function.
+To integrate with CDZV Toolkit, you can use TradingView indicators that display information using the function.

 All other indicators that are open source can be easily modified.